 Under the Uniform Fraudulent Transfer Act, you would be committing a crime, see Section 19.40.041

 …. (a) a transfer made or obligation incurred by a debtor is fraudulent as to a creditor whether the creditor’s claim arose before or after the transfer was made or the obligation was incurred, if the debtor made the transfer or incurred the obligation: (1) with actual intent to hinder, delay, or defraud any creditor of the debtor.”…

-Fraudulent conveyance has to do with transferring assets at “less than the fair cash value” thereby defrauding a potential creditor or the “intentional divesting of assets” which would have been available for satisfaction of his creditor claim.
+Fraudulent conveyance has to do with transferring property at “less than the fair cash value” thereby defrauding a potential creditor or the “intentional divesting of money/wealth” which would have been available for satisfaction of his creditor claim.
 This intentional disregard can become a sticky-wicky for a judge who does not like to be undermined in “his” court-room.